 A Bright Future

 Word of Martha’s success is spreading.
 Departments outside of IT have contacted us asking how chatbot technology can help them leverage their knowledge bases to enrich their students’ educational experiences.
-And chatbot technology is but one component of our vision for cognitive automation as the foundation for the digital transformation at GWU.
+And chatbot technology is but one component of our vision for cognitive automation as the foundation for the digital transformation at GW.